Trajectory-based models in strong-field physics

-The semiclassical model of Ref.~\cite{Eichmann2008} accounts for both the laser and Coulomb fields.
-In this model, the electrons with negative energies at the end of the laser pulse were treated as captured into bound states.
+The semiclassical model \cite{Eichmann2008} includes both laser and Coulomb interactions, and electrons remaining with negative energies after the pulse are considered captured into bound states.
 It was shown that the semiclassical distribution over the effective principal quantum number is in quantitative agreement with the TDSE result.

 The theoretical study of Ref.~\cite{Shvetsov2009} also applying a semiclassical model, focuses on the mechanism underlying the production of neutral excited atoms and the scaling of the yield of these atoms with the laser-atom parameters.
 Furthermore, the effect of FTI on the momentum distributions of ionized electrons was also studied \cite{Shvetsov2009}.
 The analysis of electron trajectories has revealed that only those electrons are captured into bound states that (i) have moderate initial transverse velocities at the ionization time, and (ii) avoid hard collisions with the parent ion (see Ref.~\cite{Shvetsov2009} for details).
 This analysis has made it possible to derive the following analytical estimate for the ratio of the number of neutral excited atoms $N^{*}$ and singly charged ions $N^{+}$: